davidwrede/chef-web-docs-1/includes_handler/includes_handler_custom_syntax.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag handler_custom_syntax

 The syntax for a handler can vary, depending on what the the situations the handler is being asked to track, the type of handler being used, and so on.
-All custom exception and report handlers are defined using |ruby| and must be a subclass of the ``Chef::Handler`` class.
+All custom exception and report handlers are defined using Ruby and must be a subclass of the ``Chef::Handler`` class.

 .. code-block:: ruby